dude1121/obsidian-vault/01 - Notes/Mesh Loop Analysis.md

   - linear-algebra
 cssclasses:
 ---
-**Mesh Loop Analysis** is a method of circuit analysis that expands on the idea of [[Branch Current Analysis]] and allows us to solve circuits much easier than Branch Current Analysis allowed us to.
+Y**Mesh Loop Analysis** is a method of circuit analysis that expands on the idea of [[Branch Current Analysis]] and allows us to solve circuits much easier than Branch Current Analysis allowed us to.
 Consider the same circuit seen in the Branch Current note.
 ![[Mesh Loop - General.png]]
 This is the same circuit as before, with the main difference being that instead of there being three unknown currents, there are now only two.
 Mesh Loop, along with [[Nodal Analysis]], allows us to solve the circuit using one fewer equation and unknown variable than Branch Current Analysis.
 There are two methods of mesh loop analysis: *general* and *format*.
 The general method is shown here as an example, but generally format would be preferred.
 # General Approach
 In the general approach, we build two equations, both [[Kirchhoff’s Voltage Law|KVL]] loops based on currents $I_1$ and $I_2$.
 We then assign [[Resistor|resistor]] polarities based on these currents, as in Branch Current analysis.
 This gives us two equations that we can solve using [[Determinant|determinants]].

 > [!question] Mesh Loop Analysis - General Approach